wombleton/gitlaw-nz/acts/E/Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012.md

     *   (b) any matter described in subsection (1)(b) may be expressed to have effect from the commencement of any proceedings to which it relates but will cease to have any effect at the conclusion of those proceedings.

-    (5) On the date that a direction prohibiting or restricting the publication or communication of information is given under subsection (3)(b), the provisions of the [Official Information Act 1982][335] cease to apply to the information while the direction remains in effect.
+    (5) On the date that a direction prohibiting or restricting the publication or communication of information is given under subsection (3)(b), the provisions of the [Official Information Act 1982][376] cease to apply to the information while the direction remains in effect.

-    (6) Any party to any proceedings or class of proceedings before the EPA may apply to the Environment Court for an order under [section 279(3)(a)][336] of the Resource Management Act 1991 cancelling or varying any direction given by the EPA.
+    (6) Any party to any proceedings or class of proceedings before the EPA may apply to the Environment Court for an order under [section 279(3)(a)][377] of the Resource Management Act 1991 cancelling or varying any direction given by the EPA.

-    (7) Where, on the application of any party to any proceedings or class of proceedings, the EPA has refused to give a direction described in subsection (3), that party may apply to the Environment Court for an order under [section 279(3)(b)][336] of the Resource Management Act 1991\.
+    (7) Where, on the application of any party to any proceedings or class of proceedings, the EPA has refused to give a direction described in subsection (3), that party may apply to the Environment Court for an order under [section 279(3)(b)][377] of the Resource Management Act 1991\.

     (8) In this section, _information_ includes any document or evidence.

+##### 158A EPA and Maritime New Zealand to share information

+*   (1) The Environmental Protection Authority may provide Maritime New Zealand with any information that the EPA holds and that the EPA considers may assist Maritime New Zealand in the performance of Maritime New Zealand's functions under the [Maritime Transport Act 1994][306].

+    (2) Maritime New Zealand may provide the EPA with any information that Maritime New Zealand holds and that it considers may assist the EPA in the performance of the EPA's functions under this Act.

+    (3) If any information provided by the EPA under subsection (1) is the subject of a direction made under [section 158][219], that section continues to apply to the information and Maritime New Zealand must comply with that section.

+    Section 158A: inserted, on 28 February 2014, by [section 43][378] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

+##### 158B EPA may provide information to other regulatory agencies for purposes of this Act

+*   (1) A regulatory agency may provide to the EPA any information or a copy of any document that the agency believes would assist the EPA in the performance or exercise of the EPA's functions, duties, or powers under this Act.

+    (2) The EPA may provide to a regulatory agency any information or a copy of any document that the EPA believes would assist the agency in the performance or exercise of its functions, duties, or powers under a specified Act.

+    (3) A person or an agency that receives information provided under this section must not disclose the information to any other person or organisation unless---

+    *   (a) the disclosure is made for the purposes of, or in connection with, the performance or exercise of any function, power, or duty conferred or imposed by this Act or a specified Act on the person or agency; or

+    *   (b) the information is publicly available; or

+    *   (c) the disclosure is made with the consent of the person to whom the information relates or to whom the information is confidential; or

+    *   (d) the disclosure is made in connection with proceedings, or any investigation or inquiry for proceedings, for an offence against this Act or any other enactment; or

+    *   (e) the disclosure is required by another enactment; or

+    *   (f) the disclosure is required by a court of competent jurisdiction.

+    (4) In this section,---

+    _regulatory agency_ means---

+    *   (a) a consent authority as that term is defined in [section 2(1)][285] of the Resource Management Act 1991:

+    *   (b) a department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of any specified Act

+    _specified Act_ means any Act specified in [section 7(2)][9] other than the [Crown Minerals Act 1991][289].

+    Section 158B: inserted, on 28 February 2014, by [section 43][378] of the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Amendment Act 2013 (2013 No 85).

 #### Waivers and extension of time limits